-You have the right to request confidential communications.
+- You have the right to request the school district to restrict the use and with whom your and/or your child's PHI may be shared.
+The school district will consider any of your requests but is not required to agree to them. - You have the right to request confidential communications.
 The school district may mail or call you with appointment reminders or regarding your responsibility to pay for services.
 We will make contact with you in the manner and at the address or telephone number you select.
 You may provide an address other than your residence where you can receive mail and where you may be contacted.
 You will be asked to put your contact information in writing.

+- You have the right to review and receive a copy of your PHI.
 Your review of the PHI will be supervised and will be at a time and place that is convenient to you and a representative of the school district.
 You may be denied access as specified by law.
 This might occur if your child consented to care and the parent's consent was not required by law or if your child is receiving care at the direction of a court or a person appointed by the court.
 If access is denied, you have the right to request a review by a licensed health care professional who is not involved in the decision to deny access.
-The licensed health care professional will be designated by the school district.
-If you request a copy, you may be charged a reasonable fee.
-We will provide you access to the PHI in the form and format requested by you if it is readily producible in such form and format, or if not, in a readable hard copy form.
-We will provide access (review and/or copy) requested within 30 days or notify you of a onetime 30-day extension, if necessary, and the reason for the extension and the date by which the information will be provided.

-You have the right to correct your and/or your child's PHI.
+The licensed health care professional will be designated by the school district. - You have the right to correct your and/or your child's PHI.
 Your request to correct your or your child's PHI must be in writing and provide a reason to support your requested correction.
 If your correction is accepted, the school district will make the correction and tell you and others who need to know about the correction.
-The school district may deny your request, in whole or part, if it finds the PHI:

-- Was not created by the school district;

-- Does not qualify as PHI;

-- Is by law not available for your review; or,

-- Is accurate and complete.
+The school district may deny your request, in whole or part, if it finds the PHI: - Was not created by the school district; - Does not qualify as PHI; - Is by law not available for your review; or, - Is accurate and complete.